 As you can see, having a strong recruiting strategy for diversity is a sure-fire way to improve your team’s performance and drive innovation in your industry.

-Now that we’ve looked at the benefits, let’s dive into how to recruit for a diverse workforce.
+Now that we’ve looked at the benefits, let’s dive into how to do diversity recruiting.

 12 ways to recruit for a diverse workforce

-As always, when attempting to improve a part of your business, it’s important to ask yourself two questions:
+As always, when attempting to improve a part of your business, it’s important to ask yourself the following questions:

 - What’s my goal?